The-Marcy-Lab-School/problem-set-x-stacks-queues/README.md

 ### Short Response Questions
 1. What is a stack? (_Be sure to use the term **LIFO** in your response._)

+    A stack is an abstract data structure with a last in first out design.
+Essentially the first thing you add to a stack can only be accessed after you've moved past everything that was added after it.
+Items added are always removed in reverse order of its entry.

 2. What is a queue? (_Be sure to use the term **FIFO** in your response._)

+    A queue is an abstract data structure with a first in first out design.
+It's more like a tunnel than anything, you can only add to the back and only remove from the front.
+Items added are always removed in the same order of its entry.

 ### Coding Exercises
 Answer the following questions in `exercises.py`.
 Run unit test with the `pytest` command.
 Ensure all tests are passing before submitting this problem set.